-Selling, general and administrative expenses were \$150.0 million in 2022 and \$144.2 million in 2021, constituting 18.8% and 23.2% of net sales, respectively.
-Selling, general and administrative expenses increased from the prior year primarily driven by higher outbound freight and warehouse expenses related to higher domestic shipping, as well as higher compensation expense.
+Selling, general and administrative expenses were \$164.2 million in 2023 and \$150.0 million in 2022, constituting 23.1% and 18.8% of net sales, respectively.
+Selling, general and administrative expenses increased from the prior year primarily driven by higher outbound freight and warehouse expenses for 3rd party warehouses and less scale at operated warehouses coupled with lower capitalization of such cost, as well as higher compensation expense.